agner/agner/README.md

 Installation
 ------------

-If you are looking for a simple oneliner to install `agner` here it is:
+It is just a matter of a simple oneliner to get agner installed.

      curl https://github.com/agner/agner/raw/master/scripts/oneliner | sh